Aperture4161/DDLS/README.md

 # DDLS
-Please head to the DDLS  Wiki for more
+### We decided it would be best to document out project in the wiki tab so head over there for more info!